Our climate is changing, and we're already experiencing the impacts.

 How the City is preparing

-Currently, the City is partnering with Austin Independent School District and Travis County to identify Resilience Hubs where community members can access resources before, during, and after extreme weather events.
-Resilience Hubs will be located at familiar community locations where people already gather, such as libraries, schools, health centers, and recreation centers.
-More information about resilience hubs is coming soon.
+Currently, the City is working with the Austin Independent School District, Travis County, and other partners to build a Resilience Hub Network.
+Through this network, community members could access resources before, during, and after extreme weather events and other disasters.
+The first six pilot Resilience Hubs will be located in East Austin at familiar community locations where people already gather, such as libraries, schools, health centers, and recreation centers.
+Learn more about building a Resilience Hub Network in Austin.

 We are also taking steps to update our existing assets and operations and design future infrastructure to withstand and bounce back from the effects of extreme weather.
 Here's some of what the City has done: